whoward/docs/markdown/reference/rest-api.md

 ```bash
 curl -X DELETE https://$SAUCE_USERNAME:$SAUCE_ACCESS_KEY@saucelabs.com/rest/v1/$SAUCE_USERNAME/subscription
 ```

 ## Temporary Storage

 Sauce Labs provides temporary storage inside our network for mobile apps, Selenium jars, prerun executables, and other assets required by your tests.
 Storing assets in our network can eliminate network latency problems when sending big files to Sauce.
 Here's how you use our storage:

+### storage/:username/:your_file_name

+**Accepted Query
+overwrite=true URL parameter allows files already stored in the Sauce network to be overwritten.
+It can be removed if you prefer to prevent overwriting.

-  * \- Before tests start, upload the file via our REST API as described below.
+  * Before tests start, upload the file via our REST API as described below.
-  * \- During tests, use a special URL for the file, in the following format: `"sauce-storage:your_file_name"`
+  * During tests, use a special URL for the file, in the following format: `"sauce-storage:your_file_name"`
-  * \- Sauce will find the file, download it through our fast internal network and get your tests started right away
+  * Sauce will find the file, download it through our fast internal network and get your tests started right away

 To upload the file via our REST API: